There are three steps you can take if you have been declined credit:

 When you apply for credit either with a phone or utility company or a loan with a bank or finance company, they generally assess both the information on your application as well as information on your credit report against their own lending policies to make a decision on whether they will give you credit.

-As part of completing your application, you will have given a lender, phone or utility company permission to view your credit report held by a credit reporting body such as Veda, Australia's largest consumer credit reporting agency.
+As part of completing your application, you will have given a lender, phone or utility company permission to view your credit report held by a credit reporting body such as Equifax, Australia's largest consumer credit reporting agency.

 There are a number of factors that may result in an application for credit being refused including: